abhiTronix/vidgear/docs/gears/pigear/overview.md

 Best of all, PiGear contains ==Threaded Internal Timer== - that silently keeps active track of any frozen-threads/hardware-failures and exit safely, if any does occur.
 That means that if you're running PiGear API in your script and someone accidentally pulls the Camera-Module cable out, instead of going into possible kernel panic, API will exit safely to save resources.

-!!! error "Make sure to [enable Raspberry Pi hardware-specific settings](https://picamera.readthedocs.io/en/release-1.13/quickstart.html) prior using this API, otherwise nothing will work."
+!!! failure "Make sure to [enable Raspberry Pi hardware-specific settings](https://picamera.readthedocs.io/en/release-1.13/quickstart.html) prior using this API, otherwise nothing will work."

 !!! tip "Helpful Tips"